Genting Highlands Travel Guide: Everything You Want to Know

 Do note that one password can only log into one mobile or another gadget at a time.
 There is no way you can log out from the first device and use the password on another phone or gadget.
 If that happens, the first user cannot use back the same password anymore.

-In another word, you cannot cheat with one password sharing on two gadgets no matter how.
+In other words, you cannot cheat with one password sharing on two gadgets no matter how.
 I had verified with the staff that technically it was not possible.
 He gave me a new password to log in again because I logged into two gadgets and failed.

 At the main entrance of First World Hotel, walk towards the right of the photo and Starbucks Coffee is located at the end of the corner.